-The Board evaluates its own performance, that of the Audit Committee, and the performance of each Director and the Chairman on a regular basis.
-Because the Board comprises only three Directors, appraisals are carried out every two years rather than annually.
-Appraisals are conducted by the use of a tailored questionnaire designed to elicit views on all Board and Committee functions, followed by an opportunity to openly discuss the findings and ensure that effectiveness is maintained.
-A review has been carried out in 2022.
+The Board evaluates its own performance, that of the Audit and Risk Committee, and the performance of each Director and the Chairman on a regular basis.
+Because the Board comprises only four Directors, appraisals are carried out every two years rather than annually.
+Appraisals are conducted by the use of a tailored questionnaire designed to elicit views on all Board and committee functions, followed by an opportunity to openly discuss the findings and ensure that effectiveness is maintained.
+A review was carried out in 2022.
 That evaluation confirmed that the Board continues to perform effectively.